arobri67/rtc-mern6/README.md

   - **URL:** `/mice//update-mouse-cage/<mouse-id>`
   - **Method:** `PUT`
   - **Body Parameters:**
-    - `action`: "add" or "delete"
+    - `action`: "add" or "delete",
-    - `cageId`: "ID of the cage to add or delete"
+    - `cageId`: "ID of the cage to add or delete",

 It is will add or delete the cage_id field of the mouse.
 At the same time it will update the mice field of the corresponding cage.